-e-Learning provides free online tutoring for all online students 24/7/365 days a year.
+Online tutoring for all online students 24/7/365 days a year.
 The online tutoring service is on demand, anywhere, from most devices, and available in over 150 key academic subjects.
 Online tutoring is accessible from your Canvas course menu by selecting Online Tutoring.